-There is more information below the searchable database regarding Apple hardware compatibility.
+There is more information beneath the searchable database regarding Apple hardware compatibility.

 Is It Too Early To Upgrade To macOS High Sierra?

 We recommend that you search the database to see if the software, and in some cases hardware, that you use is compatible with macOS High Sierra yet.
-The key issue for Pro Tools users is to absolutely wait until Avid announce they have a version of Pro Tools that is macOS High Sierra compatible as well as any other DAWs you use.
+The key issue for Pro Tools users was to absolutely wait until Avid announced they have a version of Pro Tools that is macOS High Sierra compatible, which they have done, as well as any other DAWs you use.

 Not Here = Not Supported